Thoughts on holding a real-life escape game company briefing session [Company briefing session x puzzle-solving escape game]

 Escaping from a hijacked company briefing session - Main image

-I'm Sujun from the System Development Department, and I'm currently into STUDIO ESCAPE, The Fourth Boundary, and Tumbleweed.
+Hi, I'm Sujun from the Systems Development Department, and my current favorites are STUDIO ESCAPE, The Fourth Boundary, and Tumbleweed.

-This time, I've brought up a topic other than programming.
+This time, I've brought a topic unrelated to programming.

 We will be holding a company information session in the form of a real-life escape game!